Saturday. September 3.

-Maria wanted ice cream.
+Marija wanted ice cream.
 We walked up the street to La Dolce.
 It was a white, creamy looking ice cream parlor.
 At a table near us an athletic looking young guy was holding court.
 His long hair was tied up in a ponytail.
 He was the center of attention at the table.
-“He thinks he’s someone,” Maria cracked.
+“He thinks he’s someone,” Marija cracked.
 “He’s probably a football star.”

 We went back to the Tesla Museum for the demonstration.
 The building was really too small for it and we were crammed into what I thought of as the “front room” or parlor.
 There was a short film about Tesla’s life.
 We were surrounded by what looked like equipment from Dr. Frankenstein’s lab.
 A young man explained how electric current worked.
 He made visible waves of electricity climb large coils.
 We could get zapped if we wanted to.
 I was tempted to ask, “Hey, didn’t Benjamin Franklin invent electricity?”